fboeller/semantic-code-editor/README.md

   It lists all parameters of all methods within the currently focused element.
   It accepts an arbitrary number of arguments, each representing a selection condition on a subsequent layer of the syntax tree beneath the currently focused element.
-  Such a selection condition can be a simple element type such as `method` or a more complex one matching sub strings of the name or type of an element such as `variable && name "app" && type "App"`.
+  Such a selection condition can be a simple element type such as `method` or a more complex one matching sub strings of the name or type of an element such as `field && name "app" && type "App"`.
   Use the wildcard character `*` to represent an arbitrary element type.

 #### Examples